maptimebmore/historical-street-car-mapping/docs/WEBMAP_TUTORIAL.md

 In the next steps we will set up connectors to the database in Express to show the data on our Leaflet map.

 ### Step 3: Connecting the Express API to the DB
 Almost done.
 In this step we are going to add a new route to our express app to query the postgres database and then send data to the map.
 When we do this we are creating a buffer between the Leaflet map in the user's browser and the database.
 The buffer is our node/express server that accepts requests from the webmap, makes its own secure request to the database, then returns the response safely back to the browser.
-This way, the browser never knows that the database exists and the secrets that we use to connect to the database are secure.
+This way, the browser never knows that the database exists and the secrets that we use to connect to the database are not exposed to the public through the browser.
 The new route will be at `/api/streetcars` and later we will tell leaflet to fetch data from that URL and then render it on the map.

 #### Get the basic route setup
 1. Let's start by registering the new route in our `app.js` file.
 First we include the handler for our new route just like the indexRouter, then we define what to do when the URL is visited: